petrgazarov/Maildog/README.md

 * Move emails and email threads to trash, recover and delete forever
 * Create new labels
 * Label email threads
-* Search for content in emails or senders name
+* Search for content in emails

 ## What kind of problems did you have to solve?